-During 2022, we also continued to improve our ESG performance and enhance our ESG disclosures.
+During 2023, we also continued to improve our ESG performance and enhance our ESG disclosures.
 Among other items, our ESG achievements included the following:

-- The continued decrease in per-barrel emissions, including reduction in direct greenhouse gas emissions intensity from 2019 levels, increased use of non-fresh water, including recycled water, and increased transportation of oil and water by pipeline. - Approximately 16,000 hours of employee continuing education, equating to approximately 50 hours per employee in 2022, management's focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee, and the absence of any recordable employee injuries. - The publishing of our annual Sustainability Report in December 2022, which provides Matador's stakeholders and interested parties with a standardized platform for evaluating the Company's recent performance and future progress.
+- The continued decrease in per-barrel emissions, including a reduction in direct greenhouse gas emissions intensity from 2019 levels, increased use of non-fresh water, including recycled water, and increased transportation of oil and water by pipeline. - Approximately 22,000 hours of employee continuing education, equating to approximately 59 hours per employee in 2023, and management's continued focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee. - The publishing of our annual Sustainability Report in October 2023, which provides Matador's stakeholders and interested parties with a standardized platform for evaluating the Company's recent performance and future progress.